Graduate Certificate in Hotel Management

 HTM608 Entrepreneurship

-To equip students with knowledge, skills and conceptual frameworks that assist in recognising and assessing inputs to the entrepreneurial process, in planning and creating a new venture, and in managing it successfully through establishment and growth.
-To explore evolution of the entrepreneurial process in the context of tourism, hospitality and business contexts.
+The aim of this paper is to equip students with knowledge, skills and conceptual frameworks that assist in recognising and assessing inputs to the entrepreneurial process, in planning and creating a new venture, and in managing it successfully through establishment and growth.

 MAN632 Operations Management